New Server Rack Cabinets for SCADA Technologies

 Generation Two

-With the advent of large-area network (LAN), the second generation of these systems could distribute command processing information across several different stations that were connected.
+With the advent of large-area networking (LAN), the second generation of these systems could distribute command processing information across several connected stations.

 Generation Three